 Cyanobacteria, also referred to as blue-green algae, are photosynthetic bacteria that grow in all types of water and are usually not visible to the naked eye except when they form colonies.
 Blooms often occur from the late summer to early autumn and can appear overnight.
 According to the Centers for Disease Control and Prevention, “some [blooms] can look like foam, scum, or mats on the surface of freshwater lakes and ponds.
 The blooms can be blue, bright green, brown, or red and may look like paint floating on the water.”

-To decrease the chance of exposure to harmful blooms, avoid recreational activities such as swimming and boating in areas where the water looks discolored or there is surface scum, areas where notice of high cyanobacteria levels are posted, ingestion of water that is discolored or that has visible surface scum, and if you think you might have come in contact with harmful a cyanobacteria bloom, rinse off with fresh water as soon as possible.
-It is important to note that pets can be just as easily affected by harmful cyanobacteria, and the same precautions should be taken.
+Cyanobacteria blooms can starve marine plant and animal life of oxygen, sicken humans and animals, and in some cases can result in damage of the nervous system and liver.
+To decrease the chance of exposure to harmful blooms, avoid recreational activities such as swimming and boating in areas where the water looks discolored or there is surface scum and, of course, areas where notice of high cyanobacteria levels are posted.
+If you think you might have come in contact with cyanobacteria, rinse off with fresh water as soon as possible.
+It is important to note that pets can also be affected by cyanobacteria and the same precautions should be taken.

 For more in-depth information about what Cyanobacteria is, how to spot it, and the potential health risks, visit the Centers for Disease Control and Prevention or the Massachusetts Department of Public Health webpage.

 You can now track cyanobacteria blooms using a smartphone!
 Check out the BloomWatch App